 (a) In accordance with an Economic Incentive Agreement entered into between the Agency and MNR Max Miami, LLC (the "Developer"), upon completion of the development of the MAX Miami mixed-use project (the "Project"), the Agency agreed to reimburse the Developer for the actual tax increment generated by the Project, with a maximum payout of \$812,500 per year throughout the term of the agreement (set to expire at the sunset of the Agency).
-The Developer has substantially completed construction of the Project and has submitted the development certificate.
+During the fiscal year ended September 30, 2020, the Developer made the first payment of \$812,500 in relation to this agreement.